 All Those Lack-Luster Florist Vases

 Have you had a recent birthday or anniversary?
 Did friends and loved ones send thoughtful bouquets, but once the flowers died you just hid the standard glass vase on a high shelf and forgot about it?
 Sounds familiar!
-Here's an idea: Spray paint several of those dime-a-dozen glass vases to mimic the look of milk glass, then use them to decorate bookshelves, coffee tables and more.
-Suddenly they become artful objets perfect for filling dead spaces in your decor.
+Here's an idea: Spray paint several of those dime-a-dozen glass vases to mimic the look of milk glass, like these from Home Made Modern.
+Then use them to decorate bookshelves, coffee tables, and more.
+Suddenly they become artful objects perfect for filling dead spaces in your decor.

 Wicker, Rattan and Wire Baskets